christianalfoni/impact/docs/06_Contexts.md

 ## Organising contexts

 It can be a good idea to structure your application the way your components are nested.
 Instead of of creating directories of flat components, hooks etc. you rather start with the root component and create a nested structure.
-Now your file structure reflects you UI composition, but also your contexts shows in the file tree what components can consume them.
+Now your file structure reflects you UI composition, but also your file tree also shows what components can consume what contexts.

 ```bash
 /pages